Course Overview and Yardage Book

 Hole 4 – Par 4

 This is the shortest of the Par 4’s on the course.
-Two smallish pot bunkers on the right side of the landing area and a very large tree to the left require a controlled tee shot if you are to have a good shot at a raised green.
+Two smallish pot bunkers on the right side of the landing area, Business Office Outfittersand a a very large tree to the left require a controlled tee shot if you are to have a good shot at a raised green.
 Be careful – two very deep pot bunkers guard the left side of the green.

 Hole 5 – Par 5